KnackNarsa/Csp451-Checkpoint2-Nicholas-Narsa-124166174/README.md

-# CSP451-2025-Checkpoint1
+# CSP451-2025-Checkpoint3
 ## Introduction to GitHub and Version Control
-### By Nicholas Narsa
+### By Nicholas Narsa2 did all the work

 ### Learning Objectives

 By completing this checkpoint, you will be able to:

- * Understand the fundamentals of version control systems
+ * This is all wrong and needs to be changed
- * Master Basic Git commands and workflows
+ * I hoped this occurs a conflict, it did not work beofre
- * Create and manage GitHub repositories effectively
+ * woooooh
  * Write professional documentation using Markdown syntax

 ### Installation instructions (Debian/Ubuntu):